Man arrested for pipeline bomb: FBI

 The criminal complaint said Herriman was charged with attempting to damage or destroy property by means of an explosive.

-"He said he's been hearing voices for the last couple weeks," Dan Herriman said.
+"He said he's been hearing voices for the last couple weeks," the elder Herriman said.
 "He was trying to get back to the V.A.
 (Veteran's Administration hospital)."

+When he last heard from his son on Wednesday evening, Herriman said his son told him he was going to call the sheriff's department to take him to the hospital.

+He said he never heard back from his son and didn't know of the arrest until Reuters told him.

-The suspect has been taking medication to treat his mental illness, Herriman said of his son.
+The suspect has been taking medication to treat his mental illness, his father said.